nonoMain/nvimrc/README.md

 ## Notes
 --------------------------------------------------------------------------------

-* First and foremost this configiration was made for my use so it may not be 'right' for you, I deeply encourage any one that uses vim to customize it for themselves and for their type of use (as I mentioned, for me it is mainly programming)
+* First and foremost this configuration was made for my use so it may not be 'right' for you, I deeply encourage any one that uses vim to customize it for themselves and for their type of use (as I mentioned, for me it is mainly programming)

-* This config has been tested so far on linux (and on windows with little changes) and is planned to work in a manner that most systems and terminal emulators will run well.
+* This config has been tested so far on Linux (and on windows with little changes) and is planned to work in a manner that most systems and terminal emulators will run well.

-* There are a lot of parts in this configiration that need things to go right and be installed (compilers, Language-servers, etc) so for that reason everything used here comes with links for the original pages (didn't included them because they'd bloat the repo and won't be up to date)
+* There are a lot of parts in this configuration that need things to go right and be installed (compilers, Language-servers, etc) so for that reason everything used here comes with links for the original pages (didn't included them because they'd bloat the repo and won't be up to date)